 Highlight: Per a student survey, 92% of students feel that professors prepare well for classes, and the school received a B+ rating on niche.com based on student reviews and faculty accomplishments, among other criteria.

 At the University of Mount Union, students receive an education from one of the best nursing programs in Ohio.
 The university provides state-of-the-art facilities for students in a variety of fields.
 Nurses can immerse themselves in the technology and get hands-on experience to prepare for their state exams and future nursing careers.

 Mountain Union is a well-respected private university located in Alliance, Ohio.
 With approximately 2,000 undergraduate students, it has a competitive admissions process.
 Of those who apply, 77% received an acceptance letter.

 Highlight: Nearly all students, 99%, who attend Mount Union receive some form of financial assistance.
 This makes it possible for more students to attend school, even if they haven’t saved enough money to pay for their education upfront.

 How Do I Choose a Nursing School in Ohio?

-Choosing a nursing school in Ohio should be based on what your individual goals are.
+Choosing a nursing school in Ohio should be based on your individual goals.
 If you have a specialization in mind, you will want to attend a college or university that offers the courses and electives that support that particular path.
 Many schools have multiple degree options to choose from that can be tailored to your individual career path.
 All you have to do is have a path in mind and the counselors will help you get the classes you need to succeed.